 - special dance workshops at a reduced rate

-The Westview Dance Club hosts four social dances along with two dinner dances and a New Year's Eve dinner dance each dance season.
+The Westview Dance Club hosts three social dances along with three dinner dances and a New Year's Eve dinner dance each dance season.
 Tickets for these occasions are sold separately.

 For more information please visit our contact page

 Monique started Ballroom Dancing as a way to meet people when she moved from Brazil, she has been dancing Ballroom and Latin for more than 20 years.
 She entered into competitions in the Bronze, Full Bronze and Silver levels, winning top honors in each case.
 In 1997 she enrolled in an instructor’s course at Dance Class Saskatoon and graduated as a certified dance instructor for Bronze and Silver levels.
 Monique became a full time dance instructor in 1998 and taught dancing until she left Saskatoon in 2001 when she moved to Winnipeg.
 After a short break, she started teaching at a Winnipeg studio in 2005 and worked there until 2008.
 In the fall of 2010 she became the dance instructor for the Westview Dance Club.